Animation Overlays¶

 )

-env.animate_fields(fields, overlays=[overlay], backend="napari")
+env.animate_fields(fields, frame_times=frame_times, overlays=[overlay], backend="napari")

 # Mixed-rate alignment

-overlay = PositionOverlay(data=trajectory_120hz, times=times_120hz)
+overlay = PositionOverlay(positions=trajectory_120hz, times=times_120hz)

 env.animate_fields(